MusicalJunkyart/MusicTheoryExploration/README.md

 # Music-Theory-Exploration
-This is a repo to explore some music theory ideas
+This is a repo to Explore Music Theory Ideas